ITI/memorizer/Documentation/memorizer/reference.rst

     the free, then ``free_ip`` is also zero.

-  - If a subsequently allocated object exists in the same virtual addresses as a previously allocated, not freed, object, then Memorizer probably did not observe the intervening free.
+  - If a subsequently allocated object exists in the same virtual addresses as a previously allocated, not freed, object, then either Memorizer did not observe the intervening free, or there was no interveneing free.

-    If this is the result of nested allocations, then ``free_ip`` of the previous allocation will have ``0xfedbeef``.
+    * If this is the result of nested allocations, then ``free_ip`` of the previous allocation will have ``0xfedbeef``.

-    If this occurs for some other, unknown, reason, then ``free_ip`` of the previous allocation will have ``0xdeadbeef``.
+    * If this occurs for some other, unknown, reason, then ``free_ip`` of the previous allocation will have ``0xdeadbeef``.

-    In either case, the ``free_index`` of the previous alloctaion is set equal to the ``alloc_index`` of the subsequent allocation.
+    In either case, the ``free_index`` of the previous allocation is set equal to the ``alloc_index`` of the subsequent allocation.

 ``alloc_type``